runtimeverification/evm-semantics/README.md

 For Developers
 --------------

-After building, the `kevm` executable will be located in the `.build/usr/bin` directory.
+If built from the source, the `kevm` executable will be in the `.build/usr/bin` directory.
 To make sure you are using the correct `kevm`, add this directory to your `PATH`:

 ```sh